 - 27. Assessment criteria shall be made on appropriate technical, qualitative and financial grounds which are appropriate to the contract concerned.
 These shall be agreed before the Tender is issued in consultation with an appropriate stakeholder group, agreed with the Head of Procurement, which should include financial and technical/practitioner representation and published in the tender documents. - 28.
-Evaluations of the Tender submissions are to be carried out by the stakeholder group based on the agreed criteria which shall be applied to all tenderers fairly, transparently and consistently. - 29.
+Evaluations of the Tender submissions are to be carried out by the stakeholder group based on the agreed criteria which shall be applied to all tenderers fairly, transparently and consistently.
+Scores are awarded on a consensus basis with the stakeholder group agreeing a single justifiable consensus score as against the agreed criteria and not simply an average score. - 29.
 Additional interviews, presentations and site visits for larger contracts may be included.
 Such decisions shall be made prior to the issuing of invitation of tenders, not when adjudicating received offers and stated in the tender documents. - 30.
 Those persons involved in the evaluation process must also be mindful of the current policies on gifts, loans and hospitality.